Westminster Legal Policy Forum

 Format: DOWNLOADABLE PDF

-This conference focuses on next steps for tackling shoplifting and retail crime in England and Wales.
+This conference focused on next steps for tackling shoplifting and retail crime in England and Wales.

-It follows the recent announcement by the Prime Minister of new measures to tackle retail crime, under which perpetrators could be sent to prison for up to six months and receive unlimited fines.
-Delegates will also discuss proposals to amend the Criminal Justice Bill to make repeat offenders wear tags and increase the use of facial recognition technology.
+It followed the announcement by the Prime Minister of new measures to tackle retail crime, under which assaulting a shop worker will be made a standalone criminal offence, and perpetrators could be sent to prison for up to six months and receive unlimited fines.
+Delegates also discussed legislative proposals to make repeat offenders wear tags and increase the use of facial recognition technology.

-The conference will bring together stakeholders and policymakers to examine the Government’s proposals and the launch of the NPCC’s new Retail Crime Action Plan, committing to urgently attend scenes of violent shoplifting, alongside the Pegasus initiative, a business-police partnership, which aims to improve intelligence sharing to better identify offenders.
+Delegates examined policy options and the launch of the NPCC’s new Retail Crime Action Plan, committing to urgently attending scenes of violent shoplifting, alongside the Pegasus initiative, a business-police partnership, which aims to improve intelligence sharing to better identify offenders.

-Looking at implementation plans for the strategy, discussion will consider implications for a range of stakeholders, including proposals for increasing police presence at the scene, hotspot patrolling in high-crime areas, and development and implementation of problem-solving plans using the SARA model for high-risk areas.
+Looking at implementation plans for the strategy, discussion considered implications for a range of stakeholders, including proposals for increasing police presence at the scene, hotspot patrolling in high-crime areas, and development and implementation of problem-solving plans using the SARA model for high-risk areas.

-Delegates will assess whether plans go far enough, looking at adequately protecting and training retail staff, and with concern over possible displacement of retail crime.
+Delegates assessed whether plans go far enough, looking at adequately protecting and training retail staff, and concern over possible displacement of retail crime.

-Discussion will consider priorities for effective cross-sector collaboration through data sharing and the formation of the new OPAL national team, as well as best practice for retailers in providing best possible evidence for police to pursue cases.
+Discussion considered priorities for effective cross-sector collaboration through data sharing and the formation of the new OPAL national team, as well as best practice for retailers in providing best possible evidence for police to pursue cases.

-The conference will also be an opportunity to explore the suitability of using AI technologies such as facial recognition to identify repeat offenders amidst concerns over biases in the use of such technologies.
+The conference was also an opportunity to explore the suitability of using AI technologies such as facial recognition to identify repeat offenders amidst concerns over biases in the use of such technologies.

-In light of the Government’s move away from short-term prison sentences, delegates will also discuss how this may affect rates of retail crime in the future, the impact on retail workers, and priorities for effective deterrent strategies moving forward.
+In light of proposals to move away from short-term prison sentences, delegates also discussed how this may affect rates of retail crime in the future, the impact on retail workers, and priorities for effective deterrent strategies moving forward.

 • current retail crime landscape: addressing key issues for small retailers - priorities moving forward in light of offending figures rising